Climate Change

 Institutional reform

-• establish an independent Climate Change Commission to provide independent and expert advice to the Minister
+• establish an independent Climate Change Commission comprising seven environmental and climate scientists to provide independent and expert advice to the Minister

 • end direct and indirect subsidies to fossil fuel energy sources and promote development of long-term, efficient and renewable energy technologies

-• ban any new coal-fired power stations or coal mines, and any expansions to any existing power stations or mines, while supporting the development of programs to assist the Collie community to transition to more sustainable sources of economic prosperity
+• support the complete phase out of coal fired power generation in Collie prior to 2030, while supporting the development of programs to assist the Collie community to transition to more sustainable sources of economic prosperity

-• end the development of coal-seam, shale3 or tight4 gas-field industries in WA, given the profound risks to our water, land, communities, tourism and agricultural industries, and to our climate
+• end the development of coal-seam, shale2 or tight3 gas-field industries in WA, given the profound risks to our water, land, communities, tourism and agricultural industries, and to our climate

 Transport (see also The Greens (WA) Transport policy)